The Greenhouse by Pine

 As the name suggests, a fixed mortgage comes with a standard rate throughout a mortgage term.
 For example, if you secure a 3.1% interest rate for five years, you can expect your payments to stay the same until that time is up.
 On the flip side, a variable rate changes in response to the Bank of Canada’s changes to the country’s prime rate.

 Because of the unpredictability of variable rates, they are generally lower than fixed mortgage rates.
 Fixed mortgages come with a lower risk than variable because your payments are the same, regardless of the prime rate.
-Switching from variable to fixed is easy, however switching from a fixed to a variable will typically result in a penalty fee.
+Switching from variable to fixed is often easier, however switching from a fixed to a variable will typically result in a larger penalty fee.

 Which is better?

-The answer to this question really depends on your personal financial situation and risk tolerance.
+The answer to this question really depends on your personal financial situation, the rate environment and risk tolerance.
 If you're someone who values stability and predictability, a fixed rate mortgage may be the better choice for you.
 You'll know exactly how much you'll need to pay each month, which can make budgeting and planning your finances easier.

 On the other hand, if you're comfortable with a bit of uncertainty and are willing to take on a bit of risk, a variable rate mortgage could be best.
 With this type of rate, you could end up paying less interest over the life of the loan if interest rates fall.
 However, you'll need to be prepared for the possibility that your monthly payments could go up if interest rates rise.